taylorflatt/CS430/README.md

 Also, since the requirement stated that a code needs to be input by the Notown Staff, I decided that instead of incorporating a role-based or policy-based authentication system I would simply require the code be input at time of account creation.
 Then just assume every authenticated user is a staff member and obfuscate data accordingly.
+Obviously, in a real-world situation, this would not be an appropriate solution.

 **Sample User Account**: